petercerno/trader-backtest/README.md

 Evaluated in 8.461 seconds
 ```

+It is good to see that the `rebalancing` trader is very consistent in its performance.

-Finally, we can find the "optimal" hyper-parameters by doing a grid search (i.e. evaluating a batch of traders with different hyper-parameters and selecting the best one).
-For the `rebalancing` trader we can use the 1-hour sampling rate (which will significantly speed-up the computation).
+Finally, we can find the "optimal" hyper-parameters by doing a grid search (i.e. evaluating a batch of traders with different hyper-parameters and then selecting the best one).
+Also in this case we cannot log the exchange nor trader states.
+The `rebalancing` trader has only two hyper-parameters: the percentual allocation (`alpha`) and the maximum allowed error of the actual allocation (`epsilon`), see the `RebalancingTraderConfig` in the `//traders/trader_config.proto`.
+We can use the 1 hour sampling rate for batch evaluation (which will significantly speed-up the computation).

-Note: Usually one would split the input history into two halves (one for tuning the hyper-parameters and the other one for evaluating the "optimal" trader).
+**Note**: Normally, one would split the input history into two halves (one for tuning the hyper-parameters and the other one for evaluating the selected trader).

 ```
 bazel run :trader -- \